-Congratulating them for that is haraam, whether they are taking part with them in that or not.
-If they congratulate us on the occasion of their festival, we should not respond, because it is not our festival and because these are festivals with which Allaah is not pleased, because they are either innovated in their religions, or they are prescribed, but they (their religions) have been abrogated by the religion of islam, with which Allaah sent Muhammad (peace and blessings of Allaah be upon him) to all of mankind.
-And Allaah says concerning islam (interpretation of the meaning):

-"And whoever seeks a religion other than Islâm, it will never be accepted of him, and in the Hereafter he will be one of the losers" [Aal 'Imraan 3:85].
+Congratulating them for that is Haraam, whether they are taking part with them in that or not.
+If they congratulate us on the occasion of their festival, we should not respond, because it is not our festival and because these are festivals with which Allaah The Almighty is not pleased, as they are either innovated in their religions, or they are prescribed, but they (their religions) have been abrogated by the religion of Islam, with which Allaah The Almighty sent Muhammad, sallallaahu 'alayhi wa sallam, to all of humankind.
+And Allaah Says concerning Islam (what means): {And whoever seeks a religion other than Islam, it will never be accepted of him, and in the Hereafter he will be one of the losers.} [Qur'aan 3:85].

-It is haraam for a Muslim to accept an invitation on these occasions, because this is worse than merely congraulating them, since it involves joining in with them.
-Anyone who does any of these things is a sinner whether he does it just to be friendly, or because he likes them, or because he is too shy to do otherwise, or for any other reason, because it is a kind of hypocrisy in the religion of Allaah and is a way of making the kuffaar feel stronger and making tem proud of their religion.
-(Majmoo' Fataawaa wa rasaa'il Fadeelat al-Shaykh Muhammad al-'Uthaymeen, compiled by Fahd al-Salmaan, 3/45-46)
+It is Haraam for a Muslim to accept an invitation on these occasions, because this is worse than merely congratulating them, since it involves joining in with them.
+Anyone who does any of these things is a sinner, whether he does it just to be friendly, or because he likes them, or because he is too shy to do otherwise, or for any other reason, because it is a kind of hypocrisy in the religion of Allaah The Almighty and is a way of making the disbelievers feel stronger and making them proud of their religion.
+(Majmoo' Fataawaa wa rasaa'il Fadeelat ash-Shaykh Muhammad al-'Uthaymeen, compiled by Fahd as-Salmaan, 3/45-46)

-Question: What if a Muslim wants to celebrate like they do, but he does it a few days before or after their festival so that he is not imitating them?
+Question: What if a Muslim wants to celebrate like they do, but he does it a few days before or after their festival, so that he is not imitating them?

-This is a kind of imitation and to is haraam, because the prohibition of a thing, and the prohibition of celebrating their festivals also covers the days before and after the festival itself, when they do things that have to do with it.
-The prohibition also covers the places in which they do things that have to do with their festivals or The ruling on these things is the same as the ruling on the festival itself.
-These things should not be done, even if some people avoid doing any of thse things on the days of their festival such as the Thursday (what is referred to here is Maundy Thursday or the Day of Ascension, which is one of the rituals of Easter for the Christians, who call it the Great Thursday) or Christmas, but they tell their families, I will do this for you next week or next month, and their motive is the fact that the kaafirs' festival is happening, otherwise they would not have done it at all.
+This is a kind of imitation and is therefore Haraam, because the prohibition of a thing, and the prohibition of celebrating their festivals also covers the days before and after the festival itself, when they do things that have to do with it.
+The prohibition also covers the places in which they do things that have to do with their festivals etc. The ruling on these things is the same as the ruling on the festival itself.
+These things should not be done, even if some people avoid doing any of these things on the days of their festival such as the Thursday (what is referred to here is Maundy Thursday or the Day of Ascension, which is one of the rituals of Easter for the Christians, who call it the Great Thursday) or Christmas, but they tell their families, I will do this for you next week or next month, and their motive is the fact that the disbelievers' festival is happening, otherwise they would not have done it at all.
 This is also one of the things meant by imitation.
-(See: al-Iqtidaa', 2/315).
+[A.]lqtidaa', 2/315)

-6. Avoiding using their words and religious terminology
+6. Avoid using their words and religious terminology.

 If it is forbidden to learn their languages unnecessarily for fear of resembling them, then using the names they give to their festivals and rituals is even more forbidden.
-This is like using the word "mahrajaan" (festival) to describe any large gathering, because this is the name of a religious festival of the Persians.
+This is like using the word "Mahrajaan" to describe any large gathering, because this is the name of a religious festival of the Persians.